 Washington Negligence Laws

 Serious accidents and injuries can have devastating effects on a victim’s life, bringing with them expensive medical bills, costly property damage, and life-long trauma.
 You may assume that if you suffered because of an accident that the law will find the other party completely at fault for your injuries and their insurance company will help you recover.
-Sometimes it is easy to determine if another party was at fault for your injuries, such as if he or she ran a red light or a store owner.
+Sometimes it is easy to determine if another party was at fault for your injuries, such as a driver who ran a red light.
 But what about cases where you were partially at fault?
 How will that impact your compensation?

 When pursuing a personal injury claim in Seattle, it is important to understand how Washington’s negligence laws will influence the damages owed to you.
 At Hardwick & Pendergast, P.S., our attorneys have the experience, knowledge, and perseverance to fight for the maximum amount of compensation for our clients who have been injured by another individual’s negligence, even if they were partially at fault.
 Contact us today to (888) 228-3860 for a free case evaluation!

 There are a number of contributing factors that the Seattle courts take into account when reviewing a personal injury case, but one of the most important is the issue of fault.
 In some states, if one party is clearly at fault for an injury, then their insurance company must pay 100% of the damages.
 However, in the state of Washington is a comparative negligent state, meaning that the courts will take into account both party’s actions when determining fault.